isaac-sim/IsaacLab/docs/source/features/task_workflows.rst

 Manager-Based Environments
 --------------------------

+A majority of environment implementations follow a similar structure.
+The environment processes the input actions, steps through the simulation, computes observations and reward signals, applies randomization, and resets the terminated environments.
+Motivated by this, the environment can be decomposed into individual components that handle each of these tasks.
+For example, the observation manager is responsible for computing the observations, the reward manager is responsible for computing the rewards, and the termination manager is responsible for computing the termination signal.
+This approach is known as the manager-based environment design in the framework.

-Manager-based environments promote modular implementations of reinforcement learning tasks through the use of Managers.
+Manager-based environments promote modular implementations of tasks by decomposing the task into individual components that are managed by separate classes.
 Each component of the task, such as rewards, observations, termination can all be specified as individual configuration classes that are then passed to the corresponding manager classes.
-Each manager is responsible for parsing the configurations and processing the contents specified in each config class.
-The manager implementations are taken care of by the base class :class:`envs.ManagerBasedRLEnv`.
+The manager is then responsible for parsing the configurations and processing the contents specified in its configuration instance.

-With this approach, it is simple to switch implementations of some components in the task while leaving the remaining of the code intact.
-This is desirable when collaborating with others on implementing a reinforcement learning environment, where contributors may choose to use different combinations of configurations for the reinforcement learning components of the task.
+The coordination between the different managers is orchestrated by the class :class:`envs.ManagerBasedRLEnv`.

-A class definition of a manager-based environment consists of defining a task configuration class that inherits from :class:`envs.ManagerBasedRLEnvCfg`.
-This class should contain variables assigned to various configuration classes for each of the components of the RL task, such as the ``ObservationCfg`` or ``RewardCfg``.
-The entry point of the environment becomes the base class :class:`envs.ManagerBasedRLEnv`, which will process the main task config and iterate through the individual configuration classes that are defined in the task config class.
+It takes in a task configuration class instance (:class:`envs.ManagerBasedRLEnvCfg`) that contains the configurations for each of the components of the task.
+Based on the configurations, the scene is set up and the task is initialized.
+Afterwards, while stepping through the environment, all the managers are called sequentially to perform the necessary operations.

+For their own tasks, we expect the user to mainly define the task configuration class and use the existing :class:`envs.ManagerBasedRLEnv` class for the task implementation.
+The task configuration class should inherit from the base class :class:`envs.ManagerBasedRLEnvCfg` and contain variables assigned to various configuration classes for each component (such as the ``ObservationCfg`` and ``RewardCfg``).

 .. dropdown:: Example for defining the reward function for the Cartpole task using the manager-style
     :icon: plus